nrinaudo/nrinaudo.github.com/src/hakyll/posts/2014-08-21-purely-functional-sets.markdown

 <!--more-->

 ## Abstract definition of a Set
 A set is a fairly simple abstract data structure: all it does is store unique values.
-The way these values are store is unspecified - in particular, there is no constraint on the order in which these values are stored, or even on whether that order is stable.
-In their rawest forms, sets do not even need to offer a way to iterate over the values they contain.
+The way these values are stored is unspecified - in particular, there is no constraint on their order, or even on whether that order is stable.
+In their rawest forms, sets do not even need to offer a way to iterate over their values.

 Their interest lies in the unicity constraint: a value can never be present more than once in a given set.
 Or, to put it in more mathy terms: the value insertion operation is idempotent.
-That is, there is no difference between calling it once or any non-0 number of times for the same value.
+That is, there is no difference between calling it once or many times for the same value.

-The minimum set of operations that a set must support are:
+The core operations that a set must support are:

 * `isEmpty`: checks whether the set is empty.
 * `insert`: inserts a value in the set.